RedxLus/Nextcloud-Script/README.md

 # Nextcloud-Script
 Nextcloud-Script
-🇪🇸 Please not finish so not use (Debian finish)
+Please not finish so not use (Debian finish)

+🇪🇸
+Script no terminado